sunandopatra/OptEx-1.0.0/README.md

 # OptEx
-A practical optimization tool for High Energy Phenomenologists (both Frequentist and Bayesian).
+A practical tool for statistical analysis for projects prevalent in High Energy - Phenomenology.
+The existing version only tackes problems in the frequentist framework.
+Bayesian framework is under development.